sillsdev/flexbridge/ReadMe.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\SIL\Flex Bridge\9]
 	"InstallationDir"="C:\Dev\flexbridge\output\Debug"

-Also, if you are working on Chorus:
+Also, if you are working on Chorus, set up the FieldWorks build to copy locally-built Chorus and Palaso artifacts (instructions are located in the [FwDocumentation wiki](https://github.com/sillsdev/FwDocumentation/wiki))
-- Copy Chorus.exe, LibChorus.dll, and Palaso dll's to C:\fwrepo\fw\output\Debug (or Release).
-You can do this using the UpdateFLExDependencies.bat script in the flexbridge repo These steps are required for only those dependencies bound at compile time (e.g. API changes):
-- Rebuild FLEx

 ## Updating Release Notes for a new version